mystic-ww/spark-extra-platforms-folia/README.md

 # spark-extra-platforms

 This repository contains implementations of [spark](https://github.com/lucko/spark) for additional platforms.
+This is not the official plugin.

 These releases do not receive the same level of support as the main spark plugins/mods.
 They are provided as-is, and may be out of date or contain bugs.
 If you run into problems, please open an issue on GitHub and/or raise a pull request to fix!